fcambus/spleen/README.md

 macOS users should use the `.dfont` files provided in the release tarballs.

+### DOS

+DOS users should run the **SPLEEN.COM** executable provided in the release tarballs to enable the font.

+This has been tested in DOSBox and FreeDOS on real hardware.

 ### Windows

 Windows users should use the `.fon` or `.otf` files provided in the release